 We’re so uncouth, we didn’t even realize there was such a thing as a “mixing glass” until we set about to mix this drink for ourselves.
-And yet necessity truly is the mother of invention, especially when a cocktail is on the line.
+Yet necessity truly is the mother of invention, especially when a Manhattan cocktail is on the line.
 We think you’ll manage to jury-rig something, too.

 Classic Manhattan Cocktail Recipe